yoheinakajima/babyagi/README.md

-# BabyAGI with reasoning feature...
+# BabyAGI with reasoning feature ...
-# ... making it possible to achieve the objective eventually...
+# ... making it possible to achieve the objective eventually!

 <<<<<<<<<<<<<<<<<<<<<<<